US AI Compliance

 What happens if I don't comply?

 Penalties vary by state.
 California's AI transparency laws carry significant fines for non-compliance.
-Colorado's AI Act allows the Attorney General to enforce violations, with civil penalties per affected consumer.
+Colorado's SB 26-189 will allow the Attorney General to enforce violations from 1 January 2027, with civil penalties per affected consumer.
 Illinois employment AI violations can be filed with the state Department of Human Rights.
 Beyond direct fines, non-compliance creates exposure in employment disputes and consumer litigation where your AI practices come under scrutiny.

 Is this legal advice?